 Whaling vs phishing

 We get this query about ‘whaling vs phishing’ sometimes.
 Whaling is a form of phishing where the highly targeted attack is meant for specific high ranking individuals in an organisation.
-Phishing is a broader form of attack vector where victims are lured into attempting a click, browsing an infected website or executing a malicious file.
+Phishing is a broader attack vector where victims are lured into attempting a click, browsing an infected website or executing a malicious file.

 How to spot a phishing email?

 Spotting phishing emails in 2020 is harder than before due to increased sophistication and messages targeted towards specific interests suited to a victim.
 This leads to the increased potential of a success rate.
-For cyber criminals that operate under organised crime groups, phishing is one of the most successful business operations due to low-cost infrastructure and setup required to carry out these operations.
+For cyber criminals that operate under organised crime groups, phishing is one of the most successful business operations due to the low-cost infrastructure and setup required to carry out these operations.

 Even though phishing emails are the oldest cyber attack method, many people and companies still fail to spot phishing emails and become victims of phishing attacks.
+Learn how cybercriminals use typosquatting techniques to trap users into clickbaits.

 The very first thing that helps spot a phishing email is the domain of email addresses.
 Whenever you get email(s), see the domain first and review if the domain field is a legitimate organisation or uses the public or unknown domains.
 The majority of the organisation have their own domain, but small companies often rely on third-party email providers for their business operations.